rclone/rclone/docs/content/commands/rclone_about.md

       --drive-service-account-credentials string     Service Account Credentials JSON blob --drive-service-account-file string            Service Account Credentials JSON file path --drive-shared-with-me                         Only show files that are shared with me.
+      --drive-skip-checksum-gphotos                  Skip MD5 checksum on Google photos and videos only.
       --drive-skip-gdocs                             Skip google documents in all listings.
       --drive-team-drive string                      ID of the Team Drive --drive-trashed-only                           Only show files that are in the trash.